 Hi!
-I know that at this time of year you have recipes for pumpkin stuff coming out of the ying-yang but I’m going to throw ours for ‘Pumpkin Soup’ into the pot (hehe) (a) because it’s tasty, (b) because it was made with roasted pumpkin pulp from fresh pumpkins that we prepared last fall and had in our freezer, and (c) because it seems very rich and decadent but is quite low in fat.
+I know that at this time of year you have recipes for pumpkin stuff coming from all sides but I’m going to throw ours for ‘Pumpkin Soup’ into the pot (hehe) (a) because it’s tasty, (b) because it was made with roasted pumpkin pulp from fresh pumpkins that we prepared last fall and had in our freezer, and (c) because it seems very rich and decadent but is quite low in fat.

 Our fresh cooking pumpkins are not quite ready yet here in Canada, but we had one last bag of fresh-frozen pumpkin pulp that we prepared last fall.
 I don’t mind canned pumpkin but after Nick introduced me to ‘real’ home roasted pumpkin, I am sold that it tastes quite a bit better.
 It’s more work yes, but the extra delicious flavor is worth it.
 Plus you only have to do it once a year and then you have fresh (frozen) pumpkin all year long.
-I’ve included a slideshow below of when we made our roasted pumpkin puree if you’re interested in roasting and freezing your own.
-Here’s a further motivator to consider doing so ….
-Pumpkin pie in July, made with fresh-frozen roasted pumpkin pulp is a real treat!
+I’ve included a slideshow below of when we made some.

 Anyway, use fresh pumpkin pulp or canned for this recipe.
 The other ‘magic’ ingredient that we used in this soup that we have just discovered makes a really nice creamy tasting soup, but is low in fat, is Evaporated milk.
 This is regular cow’s milk with 60 percent of the water removed.
 We bought a can by mistake when making Key Lime Pie a little while ago, when we meant to be buying Sweet Condensed Milk.
 So we had this can in the pantry and I’ll admit that I was a doubter when Nick suggested using it to make soup, but it truly does make a soup that is a lovely texture.
 Since we discovered it, we have had this pumpkin soup, leek and potato, and cauliflower soups, that I would precede with “Cream of …” but there was no cream in them.
 But really, if I didn’t know otherwise I would definitely have thought there was.
 And who wants the extra fat and cholesterol if you don’t need it, right?!
 To give you a feel of how much lower in fat it is, 1 tablespoon Evaporated Milk = 1gram of fat, Light Cream (aka coffee cream) = 2grams, Whipping Cream = 5grams, and Heavy Cream (the type usually used in cream soups) = 6grams of saturated fat.